alexdwang/575Project/README.md

 ## Preparing Data

+In `data` directory, we have already prepared the dataset to you.

-Download the 1M MovieLens data from [here](http://files.grouplens.org/datasets/movielens/ml-1m.zip).
+If you wish to prepare the data by your self, you can download the 1M MovieLens data from [here](http://files.grouplens.org/datasets/movielens/ml-1m.zip).
 Unzip it and put all the `.dat` files into `data` directory under the project root directory (if it doesn't exist, create one).
 They must be converted into UTF-8 encoding.
 You can use `iconv` tool to convert encoding of a file:

 ```bash
 iconv -f iso-8859-1 -t utf-8 ratings.dat > ratings.dat.conv
 ```

 Don't forget to change the file names back to `.dat` after conversion.

+Then you should run the `split_dat.py` (get it from `dbmisc` directory) to split the original rating data into `test.dat` and `train.dat`.

 ## Populate Database